Jyoti-ops/Weather-App/README.md

 # Weather-App

-Using Weather API
-Here we are using weather API to see weather of city,state directly.
+Here we are using Weather API to see weather of city,state directly.